 Again, the President shouldn’t be taking care of all of the filings.

-She just has to make sure the filings have been made and not assume everything is being taken care of.
+They just have to make sure the filings have been made and not assume everything is being taken care of.

 Plus, it’s a big pain to get reinstated.